Listowel: Origin of the name

 Listowel's history dates back to at least 1303 when it first appears in the Plea Roll where its name took the form of Lystothyl.
 By 1320 the town is referred to in ecclesiastical tax records, mis-written as Lismokill.
 In subsequent documents the name of the town is written variously as: Lissmoli, Listuoli, Lystuanyl, Lestovell, Lestowell, Lishtoghill, Listwohill and Listowhil.
 In the Annals of the Four Masters, in an entry dated 1582, the town first appears as Lios Tuathail, the currently accepted spelling of the Irish Gaelic form of the town's name.
 Thomas Dineley wrote the English form of the name as 'Listoel' in 1681.
 In the late eighteenth and early nineteenth century there were two versions of the name in use, Listowel and Listowell.
 From the late 19th Century onwards the current spelling of Listowel was generally adopted.
-Since the foundation of the Irish State in 1922, the town's name has been referred to as Listowel in statute law, for example in the Statutory Instrument under the Local Government Reform Act 2014, when the Municipal District of Listowel was established as one of the six municipal districts in Co Kerry.
+Since the foundation of the Irish State in 1922, the town's name has been referred to as Listowel in statute law, for example in the Statutory Instrument under the Local Government Reform Act 2014, when the Municipal District of Listowel was established as one of the six municipal districts in County Kerry.